christinamyli/d3-weekly/README.md

 Weekly challenge to create something with D3.js to track my progress and collect resources.
+Inspired by <a href="https://github.com/juanchiparra/recreating-with-d3">Juanchi Parra</a>.

 | Week | Description | Source | Code | Resources |
 | :--- | :--- | :--- | :--- | :--- |